 |The OPERATE Procedure|

-You display information about one or more users by using the DISPLAY USER command.
+You display information about one or more libraries by using the DISPLAY LIBRARY command.
 The syntax for this command is

 You may use the abbreviation DISP or D in place of DISPLAY.